Differences Between Arabic, Persian, and Kurdish

 If a person is not familiar with the Arabic alphabet, these three languages might look very similar at first, for example, take a look at the following sentences:

-All sentences that are used here can be found in our Glossika language courses (and if not published yet, will be published soon).
+All sentences that are used here can be found in our Glossika language courses

 You might not know the difference at this moment, but very soon, with some tips and tricks, you will be able to easily recognize the difference between these languages, and next time you can tell your friends which language is which even you don’t speak any of these languages.